azavea/azavea-branding-guide/_pages/identity/open-source.md

 ## GeoTrellis
 “GeoTrellis” should always be written in upper camel case.
-View [GeoTrellis’ website](https://geotrellis.io/) for more information about the library.
+View the [GeoTrellis website](https://geotrellis.io/) for more information about the library.
 GeoTrellis and the GeoTrellis logo are trademarks of the Eclipse Foundation, Inc.

 {% include image-container.html
   src =  "../images/logo-geotrellis.png"